Nitrux/nitrux-bug-tracker/README.md

 #### Submitting a bug report

 Before submitting a feature request, you should look at the [existing feature requests](https://github.com/Nitrux/nitrux-bug-tracker/issues) and [release announcements](https://nxos.org/changelog) to verify the feature hasn't been requested already.
-If the feature has not been request, you should file a new feature request.
+If the feature has not been requested, you should file a new feature request.

 #### How do I write a good feature request?